We help lawyers send better class action notices, for free.

-Tools, templates, and best practices for notices.
+Software, templates, and best practices for notices.

 NoticeAssist is a review tool that lives in Microsoft Word.

-You can use its suggestions, or you can use it as a “blindspot-finder,” and do your own re-writes.
+You can use its suggestions, or you can use it as a “blindspot-finder” and do your own re-writes.

 Either way, the outcome will be a class action notice that is easier for your class members to understand.